haydenhigg/Libre/README.md

 ### Using built-in colors

-You can use any of 26 built-in colors, created with RGB values that are consisten with Raylib's.
+You can use any of 26 built-in colors, created with RGB values that are consistent with Raylib's.
 ```ruby
 Color.red
 Color.orange